Anandk44/AGRanalysis/README.md

 and continuous delivery.

 ## STEPS TO RUN PROJECT
-1.log in into  microsoft azure or azure databricks account.
-2.Create sparkSession using spark and load and read the csv file .
+1.log in into  microsoft azure or azure databricks account.\n 3.Create sparkSession using spark and load and read the csv file .
-2.copy the code from code.txt from code folder and paste into the databricks platform.
+3.copy the code from code.txt from code folder and paste into the databricks platform.
 4.press shift+ enter or run in databricks platform to run the code.

 ## TOOLS AND TECHNOLOGIES